Munish-Sethi/pers-blog/docs/azure-resources.md

 ## 1. Authentication: Secure Access to Azure APIs

 Before accessing Azure resources, authenticate using a secure method.
 The function below demonstrates using the Azure Identity SDK's `ClientSecretCredential` for authentication.
-This is a common approach for automation scenarios, but for higher security, certificate-based authentication is recommended (see other article [Certificate Based Authorization for Azure AD](azure-ad-certificate.md).)
+This is a common approach for automation scenarios, but for higher security, certificate-based authentication is recommended (see the article [Certificate Based Authorization for Azure AD](azure-ad-certificate.md).)

 ### Deep Dive: `get_azure_credential` Function